GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

     ```

 -   Access the chat interface securely
+-
+    Note : gradio service many take upto 5 minutes to load completely.

     ```sh
     echo $MLP_GRADIO_NAMESPACE_ENDPOINT
     ```
     Paste the gradio endpoint optained above in a browser to open the chat interface to your deployed model.

 -   Provide the following prompt in the chat text box to get the response from the model.